mc68-net/takeda-cscp-emulators/README.md

 (Emulator) Common Source Code Project
 =====================================

-This is a Git repo containing releases of Toshiya Takeda's [Common Source Code Project][cscp], an archive of emulators for many different Japanese microcomputers, mainly from the 1980s.
+This is a Git repo containing the source code releases of Toshiya Takeda's [Common Source Code Project][cscp], an archive of emulators for many different Japanese microcomputers, mainly from the 1980s.
+These can be compiled and run only under Windows.

 Sequential commits, from earliest to most recent, of the individual releases from the [archives] are on the `vendor` branch of this repo.